 - Resources: A list of the available resources for a project forms the foundation for your plan.
-This list can be compiled at the portfolio or business level because resources are frequently shared between projects.
-Resource management charts are useful in visualizing resource availability and use.
+Visualizing resource availability helps a lot, as the list is typically compiled at the portfolio or business level and resources are frequently shared between projects.

-- Availability: It’s important to understand the availability of each resource to avoid a delay or resource conflict.
+- Availability: If you want to avoid delays and resource conflict, you will need to understand each resource's availability.
 For physical resources, consider resource constraints like the lead time for ordering.

 - Responsibilities: After you’ve identified the necessary resources, assign responsibilities so that team members understand what is expected of them.

 - Dependencies: This is the relationship between resources.
-There will be times in which certain resources won’t be available or won’t function until specific tasks have been completed.
-It’s important to plan for these situations because dependencies can easily derail entire projects.
+There will be times in which certain resources won’t be available or won’t function until specific project tasks have been completed.
+It’s important to plan for these situations as dependencies can easily derail entire projects.

-With that information, project managers can shift resources around as needed as the project progresses.
-Resource capacity planning works well when the project manager takes the lead to create the plan and references it often to ensure the project is on track.
+It's important for project managers to shift resources around as each project progresses.
+After all, resources can only be optimized if the project manager takes the lead in creating the plan and references it often to ensure the project is on track.

-The following reasons illustrate a few examples of why resource planning and resource forecasting are necessary components of project management:
+Here are a few reasons illustrating why resource planning and resource forecasting are necessary components of project management:

 - Visibility of resources and timelines: Project managers can clearly see how the logistics of one project fit in with others at the company, eliminating issues like conflicting deadlines or miscommunication.
-For example, they can use a Gantt chart to see the overall project schedule and all the steps that contribute to it.
-This visualization helps you identify areas where your teams might be overextended.
+For example, they can use a Gantt chart to see the overall project schedule and all the steps that contribute to it, helping identify areas where teams might be overextended.

-- Accountability of time: Project managers can keep track of how much time employees spend on a project compared to initial expectations.
+- Accountability of time: Project managers can use project tracking software to keep track of how much time employees spend on a project compared to initial expectations.
 This accountability helps identify productivity issues early and prevent resource scheduling conflicts that could occur if a project is delayed.

 - Forecasting of future resources: Project managers can forecast resources needed in the future based on the current projects as well as any projects that are likely to come up soon.
-It’s important to forecast resource demand and resource capacity to ensure sufficient resources are available.
+It’s important to forecast resource demand and resource capacity to ensure you aren't held up by resource shortages.

-- Analysis of budgeting: Companies can use resource planning to perform a detailed budget analysis.
-Business owners can determine the costs of each component of an upcoming project to ensure pricing is set appropriately.
+- Analysis of budgeting: Companies can use resource planning to perform a detailed project budget analysis.
+Business owners can determine the costs of each component of an upcoming project to ensure pricing is set appropriately to achieve profitability.

 How Neglecting Resource Planning Can Lead To Negative Outcomes

-Resource planning helps companies see the full scope of a project and use resources effectively.
+Resource planning helps companies see the full project scope and use resources effectively.
 When companies neglect project plan creation, it can lead to the following consequences: